Private care receptionist

 Maternity visiting guidelines

-We are very pleased to welcome two named birth partners who can support women and birthing people during labour, including if they need to be induced.
-If you have a caesarean section with a regional anaesthetic, you can have one named birth partner present.
+You can choose two named birth partners to support you during labour, including during induction.
+If you have a caesarean birth with a regional anaesthetic, one named birth partner may be with you in theatre.

 Daily hospital visiting times: